|© 1993 - 2019 CaptainJohn.org

 Cruising - Towing Insurance:

-you do have it, we strongly suggest you not leave the dock with it.
-Most likely if you need it, it will safe you several thousand, not just a couple
+do have it, we strongly suggest you not leave the dock with it.
+Most likely if you need it, it will safe you several thousand, not just a couple hundred.

-hundred.
 Get it!
-It doesn't cost that much for a one year (one Loop) voyage, and truly, even on a simple 'running aground' incident, it could safe you
+It doesn't cost that much for a one year (one Loop) voyage, and truly, even on a simple 'running aground' incident, it could safe you several

 Absolutely, this is boat dependent.
 We can only suggest everyone obtain a "satisfactory to them" Certified Marine Per-purchase Survey on their